husseinelkheshen/Blockchain-Ticket-Platform/README.md

 ### What Will Be Implemented?

 #### Front end
+In this iteration we will implement the web portalenables venues to create and manage events, create and manage tickets, schedule release, and validate tickets.
+We will also wireframe other aspects of the site (described below), and create a visualization for venues hosting events so that they may visualize the status of their ticket sales.

+The API and request servers will also have implemented endpoints for genertaing ticket codes, validating tickets, searching for events.
+We will also implement endpoints that allow venues to mange their events.
+These include creating multiple tickets at a time, editing tickets, editing events, and scheduling releases of tickets.

+We will implement full authentication for users and venues on the web server as well that is consistent with the Blockchain.

 #### Back end
 In this iteration we will implement more aspects of security for our blockchain framework, new ways to find events for users, as well as a few final use cases for events and venues which will complete each respective class and allow for more comprehensive control of tickets and events.